andrew-pyle/orange-pi-hadoop-cluster/index.md

 ```bash
 INFO mapreduce.Job: Running job: job_1492888277723_0002
 ```
 I think the resources of the Orange Pi are too small for the job  parameters.
-The touble is that I cannot find any description of the parameters for the pi program anywhere.
+The touble is that I cannot find any description of the parameters for the calculate pi program anywhere.

 I'll try to reconfigure Hadoop to understand the resource limitations of the Orange Pi One.

-### Re(RE)(RE)configure
+### Optimize Configuration
+Now I will try combining configurations:
+* General cluster settings from [Jason Carter's blog](https://medium.com/@jasonicarter/how-to-hadoop-at-home-with-raspberry-pi-part-3-7d114d35fdf1)
+* Specific memory-management settings used above in section [Error!](#error) (from [Jonas Widriksson's Blog](http://www.widriksson.com/raspberry-pi-2-hadoop-2-cluster/#YARN_and_MapReduce_memory_configuration_overview))

+#### Configuration #3
 1. `yarn-site.xml`
 ```xml
 <configuration>